 For the longest time, Vietnamese strategists prided themselves on being able to reap the benefits of omni-directional diplomacy with little attendant costs.
 It remains to be seen how Hanoi can leverage such a policy to manoeuvre out of the Ukraine crisis.

-Phan Xuan Dung is Research Officer at ISEAS – Yusof Ishak Institute.
+Phan Xuan Dung is a Research Officer at ISEAS – Yusof Ishak Institute.